Great St Bernard Hospice

-The Great St Bernard Hospice (Hospice du Grand St-Bernard; Ospizio del Gran San Bernardo; Hospiz auf dem Grossen St. Bernhard), named after Bernard of Menthon, is a hospice and hostel for travelers at the Great St Bernard Pass in Switzerland.
+The Great St Bernard Hospice (Hospice du Grand St-Bernard; Ospizio del Gran San Bernardo; Hospiz auf dem Grossen St. Bernhard), named after its founder Bernard of Menthon, is a hospice and hostel for travelers at the Great St Bernard Pass in Switzerland.
+The hostel has been operated by a community of canons regular since its founding.

 At an elevation of 2469 m in the Pennine Alps, it is located a few hundred metres north from the border with Italy.
 It is part of the municipality of Bourg-Saint-Pierre in the Swiss canton of Valais.

 History

 The first hospice or monastery was built in the 9th century at Bourg-Saint-Pierre, which was mentioned for the first time around 812-820.
 This was destroyed by Saracen incursions in the mid-10th century, probably in 940, the date at which they also occupied Saint-Maurice.
 Around 1050, Saint Bernard of Menthon, archdeacon of Aosta, regularly saw travellers arriving terrorised and distressed, so he decided to put an end to mountain brigandage in the area.
 With this in mind, he founded the hospice at the pass which later bore his name (it was originally dedicated to St Nicholas).
 The church's first textual mention is in a document of 1125.
-The hospice was placed under the jurisdiction of the bishop of Sion, prefect and count of Valais, thus explaining why the whole pass is now in Swiss territory.
+The hospice was placed under the jurisdiction of the bishop of Sion, prefect and count of Valais, thus explaining why the northern versant of the pass is now in Swiss territory.